 (BANK NAME WILL GO HERE)

 The restrictive endorsement serves as protection against lost or stolen items and enables research to be conducted if items are not properly credited or further information is needed.

 Items Received through Mail

-If checks are received through the mail, the person opening the mail should prepare a handwritten check log or use a pre-approved method of recording the items.
+If checks are received through the mail, the person opening the mail should record each item in the CRS system.
+After each item has been recorded in the system, the user may pull a report and pull each item recorded into an excel spreadsheet and print for a daily log.
+When a computer is not available, the person opening the mail should prepare a handwritten check log or use a pre-approved method of recording the items.
 The mail log must provide the check date, number, amount and payer and should be maintained on a daily basis.
 A handwritten receipt or cash register receipt may be used instead of a mail log when checks are received infrequently.

 Cash Register Receipts